 What Makes the Difference Between the Most Frequently Used Reward Schemes

 Each kind of business has a different approach to customer acquisition and retention.
 While high-end companies, accessible to a fewer number of people, rely on a small group of very loyal customers they reward in an extraordinary manner, other businesses are interested in getting as many customers as they can and offering indiscriminating rewards to all of them.

 There are three main types of customer retention programs: VIP programs, loyalty programs and rewards programs.
 Here is an overview of each program with its pros and cons.

 1. VIP Program

 This type is the most exclusive of all retention programs implemented by companies worldwide.
 Such a program is typically reserved for the oldest and most loyal customers and can usually be available after a sizable amount of money spent by the customer buying the business’s products or services.
 VIP programs are preferred by suppliers of luxury products and services such as 5-star hotels, restaurants, spas, airlines, car rentals and dealerships.

 A VIP program offers its members exclusive access to certain facilities and amenities, special services available only to them and preferential treatment at all times.
-For example, the holder of a VIP card for an airline may be ushered to a separate lounge, enter the plane ahead of everyone else and receive a special meal and excellent drinks during the flight.
+For example, the holder of a plastic membership VIP card for an airline may be ushered to a separate lounge, enter the plane ahead of everyone else and receive a special meal and excellent drinks during the flight.